 Air Source Revolution

-Once upon a time, all heat pumps needed a complicated and expensive network of liquid-filled pipes buried in the ground or submerged in a lake or river, and this requirement made “ground source” heat pumps extremely expensive to install.
+Once upon a time, all heat pumps required a complicated and expensive network of liquid-filled pipes buried in the ground or submerged in a lake or river, and this requirement made “ground source” heat pumps extremely expensive to install.
 These days, many heat pumps are made to work with ambient outdoor air only, and this has made the technology much less expensive while also requiring no large amounts of land or access to a body of water.
 Generically called “air source heat pumps” or “ductless mini-split heat pumps”, if it wasn’t for this major innovation far fewer people would own heat pump technology today.

 So, how much will a heat pump cost to buy and install?
 That varies depending on the size and layout of your home.
 A company called FurnacePrices.ca offers the best online calculator I’ve seen for ballpark cost figures.
 Click here to get cost numbers.
 The process takes less than 5 minutes.